swapnamaddali/FSND/projects/capstone/starter/backend/README.md

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.
-Since we want you to focus on auth, we handle the heavy lift for you in `./src/database/models.py`.
-We recommend skimming this code first so you know how to interface with the Drink model.
+- [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle postgres database.

-- [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
-Useful for encoding, decoding, and verifying JWTS.
+Models are defined in  `./src/models.py` which will create the needed migrations.

+- [auth] (https://auth0.com) Auth0 is used for validating users JWT token and providing access accordingly.
+A custom @requires_auth decorator is used for getting the authorization from request header and validating the token and permissions.

 ## Running the server

 From within the `./src` directory first ensure you are working using your created virtual environment.

 Run :
+Environment variables required for the app (auth and database) are created and maintained in `./src/setup.sh` file.
+Running the below command after the virtual env is started will allow it to set the values in environment.

+source setup.sh

 ```bash
 python app.py
 ```
 this will start the local server at 127.0.0.1:5000/

 ```
 ## Testing